Wine, Wu-Tang, and Pharmaceuticals: Inside Martin Shkreli's World

 “A great bad guy is your best act,” he says.

-It’s telling that Shkreli’s current favorite wrestler is Damien Sandow, an elitist who pretends to be a Rhodes scholar, holds the microphone like a wine glass, and has a move called Cubito Aequet—Latin for “Elbow of Disdain.”
+It’s telling that Shkreli’s current favourite wrestler is Damien Sandow, an elitist who pretends to be a Rhodes scholar, holds the microphone like a wine glass, and has a move called Cubito Aeque – Latin for “Elbow of Disdain.”

 “Everyone’s booing him and he just talks down to the crowd and it’s lovely,” Shkreli explains.